cocofrate/attackairship/README.md

 HOW TO USE

-- You can spawn the airship by spawn model : hindenburg
+- You can spawn the airship by spawn model : hinderburg
 - Or get it at airport desert.
 - Press X on keyboard or A on controller to start bombing from the airship